rust-lang/book/nostarch/chapter01.md

 > Note: This book assumes basic familiarity with the command line.
 Rust itself
 > makes no specific demands about your editing, tooling, or where your code
-> lives, so if you prefer an IDE to the command line, that's an option.
+> lives, so if you prefer an IDE to the command line, feel free to use your
+> favorite IDE.

 ### Creating a Project File